 - Search type, e.g. paid or natural, brand, generic or long-tail

-- Product category type - conversion rates are much higher for simple commodity products for example - flower purchase (double digit percentage) compared with a higher cost product that will often be purchased in store (for example beds or furniture which which will often be less than one percent).
+- Product category type - conversion rates are much higher for simple commodity products for example - flower purchase (double-digit percentage) compared with a higher cost product that will often be purchased in-store (for example beds or furniture which will often be less than one percent).

-- Promotion type or seasonal sale - the IMRG data and Coremetrics data below shows that conversion rate can increase dramatically at these times.
+- Promotion type or seasonal sale - the IMRG data and Coremetrics data below shows that conversion rates can increase dramatically at these times.

 Keep up to date with the latest digital marketing stats and trends to reach and convert more customers on your e-commerce website.
 Identify new opportunities to develop your digital strategy and win more customers with our dedicated guidance and support for retailers.